sydroconsult/QTalsim/docs/hrus_step_by_step.rst

 .. _elimination_hrus_polygons:
       Specifying values in this section has two different effects.

       Firstly, soil polygons and/or land use areas that fall below the specified size or percentage are eliminated.
-Each polygon is evaluated individually.
+All features with the same parameters are evaluated.
       The percentage is calculated by comparing the size of the polygon to its sub-basin's area.
 These polygons are eliminated when confirming the soil/land use mapping, using the chosen elimination mode.